pandurangpatil/llm-chat/backend-design.md

 ```

 **Behavior:**
-1. Creates new thread with provided title (or auto-generated title)
+1. Creates new thread in database
 2. Stores user's first message with `userMessageId`
 3. Creates assistant message placeholder with `assistantMessageId`
-4. Triggers async LLM API call to generate response
+4. **ASYNC**: Initiates LLM API call to generate response (fire-and-forget)
+   - Background consumer stores response tokens in DB array as they stream in
+   - Marks message status as 'complete' when response is fully received
+5. **SYNC**: Calls local Ollama to generate 3-word title from first message content
-5. Returns immediately with thread and message IDs
+6. Returns with thread ID, generated title, and message IDs
-6. Client should use `GET /api/threads/:threadId/models/:modelId/messages/:messageId` to stream the response
+7. Client should use `GET /api/threads/:threadId/models/:modelId/messages/:messageId` to stream the response

 **Optional Fields:**
 - `title`: If not provided, will be auto-generated from first message content